Contemporary Removable Partial Dentures

 Eliminate the mystique with removable partial denture techniques that allow you to provide your partially dentate patients with a more affordable and esthetic treatment option.
 In this comprehensive program, you will learn how to treatment plan and design removable partial dentures that address your patients' esthetic concerns and functional needs.
 You will gain an understanding of esthetic clasping, flexible partial denture designs, as well as other contemporary materials and techniques.
 In addition, you will benefit from hands-on experience with: 1) survey and design, 2) tooth modifications, and 3) cast design for various clinical scenarios.

 Join us and obtain helpful hints on how to:

 - diagnose and treatment plan for removable partial dentures.

 - relate the concepts of jaw relations to the construction of a removable partial denture.

 - apply survey and design principles to fabricating frameworks for partial removable denture prostheses in your practice.

 - identify esthetic designs that can be employed for individual patient esthetic requirements.

 - incorporate advanced removable partial denture concepts (e.g. rotational path, twin-flex clasps, use of attachments).

 Who Should Attend

 Paul S. Olin, D.D.S., M.S., Associate Professor, Division of Prosthodontics, Department of Restorative Sciences; Director, Dental Implant Program; University of Minnesota School of Dentistry.
 Dr. Olin also maintains an active prosthodontic and esthetic dentistry practice.
-Dr. Olin is the Director of the Postgraduate Programs in Esthetic Dentistry: Levels I-III at the University of Minnesota.
+Dr. Olin is the Director of the Postgraduate Programs in Contemporary & Esthetic Dentistry: Levels I-III at the University of Minnesota.